 How long does it take to train for a 10k?

 If you’ve signed up for a 10k, huge congratulations.
 10ks are the most popular event distance in the UK and make a great step up challenge-wise from a 5k.
 If you haven’t been well and truly bitten by the running bug, you soon will be…!
 One of the most daunting… Read More.

 What You Get

-We have made the decision to introduce optional finisher tees to our Great Run events for 2023.
+We have made the decision to introduce optional finisher tees to our Great Run events.
 You can choose to forgo you finisher tee shirt at the point of entry, and in lieu of this we will make a donation to the National Trust Woodlands Appeal.
 Find out more here.
-We will donate a portion of the fulfilment costs for each runner who chooses this option to the fund and commit that this donation to be a minimum of £20,000 in 2023.
+We will donate a portion of the fulfilment costs for each runner who chooses this option to the fund and commit that this donation to be approx. £20,000.

 Obviously you’ll have bragging rights for the forseeable, but you’ll also get:

 If you are looking to run to raise money for a charity close to your heart, or help to support a good cause, then there are hundreds of charity running places available to choose from.